Birthgap — global fertility and the timing of parenthood

 Average maternal age (AMA)

 In 2024, the average maternal age (AMA) at birth is 28.2 years.
 It is essentially unchanged from the previous year.
 Across the most recent five-year window, AMA has been rising with an average of 27.8 years.
 Against the oldest decade baseline on record (2020s, 27.8 years), AMA now stands higher by about 0.4 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Average Age at First Birth over the decades